CDA Initiates Studies For Recycling Of Capital’s Solid Waste - UrduPoint

 CDA Initiates Studies For Recycling Of Capital’s Solid Waste

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Nov, 2023) The Capital Development Authority (CDA) has initiated studies for recycling and disposal of the Capital’s Solid Waste intending to reduce environmental pollution which is posing a threat to the health of the general public.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Nov, 2023) The Capital Development Authority (CDA) has initiated studies for recycling and disposal of the capital’s solid waste intending to reduce environmental pollution which is posing a threat to the health of the general public.

 “The detail of studies included waste characterization studies, waste generation studies, situational analysis report, municipal solid waste (MSW) collection, haulage, treatment and disposal, rapid assessment report of landfill sites Islamabad and communication and behaviour change strategy,” an official told APP.